 It’s about encouraging and enabling residents to be involved in and start activities with their neighbours that matter to them.

-Listening to citizens
+Listening to communities

 Though many conversations and effort centred around a more efficient government, not enough attention goes into strengthening the relationships people have with their communities and governments.
 These fragile relationships make governing even harder.
-We are on a journey to better understand what people need from their governments, how to help people feel more connected to decision-making and what governments can do to bring both citizens and public servants together to solve the biggest challenges of our time.
+We are on a journey to better understand what people need from their governments, how to help people feel more connected to decision-making and what governments can do to bring both communities and public servants together to solve the biggest challenges of our time.

 So far, this journey has focused on how government can be more human, a key aspect of legitimacy.
 So far, this research has uncovered five key ‘behaviours’ that can help strengthen those all-important relationships.

 1. Working together with people towards a shared vision

 Do people feel that they have a stake in a government?
 Do they feel any sense of common purpose?

 “There’s currently no notion of where to go.” - Participant at the community conversation in Mexico